-Coffea arabica, otherwise known as the coffee plant, is a stunning and unique plant that hails from the depths of the Ethiopian Highlands and is known to produce some of the highest quality coffee beans in the world.
+Coffea arabica, otherwise known as the coffee plant, is a stunning and unique plant that hails from the depths of the Ethiopian Highlands and is known to produce some of the highest-quality coffee beans in the world.
 When left to grow naturally in its preferred environment, it creates a beautiful evergreen shrub and is one of the most ancient, caffeine-rich plants found in tropical climates.

 Its alternate or spiral leaves are a deep vibrant green and have a delicate, translucent texture that catches the soft morning dew glistening in the sun’s light.
 Coffea arabica is a rare species, best suited for a host of Mediterranean and subtropical locations, provided its vital requirements are met it can be kept indoors anywhere else.

-Here are some tips for nurturing your Coffee plant:
+Tips for nurturing your Coffee plant

 This plant loves sunshine and will flourish in a bright, south- or west-facing garden or balcony.
 For optimal development, especially in colder seasons, some shelter from the wind is beneficial.